I want you to close your eyes and imagine this scenario.

 An extra tip is to have a system set up with family and friends.
 I like to message them when I am leaving the theatre and when I am home, as it gives everyone a certain peace of mind (side note – this is also a useful tip for women who attend the theatre alone and travel home at night.)

 Until the theatre industry more widely adopts relaxed performances, audiences must work together to make an enjoyable experience for all who attend live theatre.
-I hope this information helps you as a person on the spectrum, or as a member of the theatre staff or audience who wants to make sure theatre is an inclusive art form.
+I hope this information helps you as an autistic person, or as a member of the theatre staff or audience who wants to make sure theatre is an inclusive art form.